Good nutrition during your child’s first 2 years is vital for their health, growth and development.

 Formula sometimes gets a bad rep, but often that’s unfair because it’s a good alternative to breast milk.

-Common reasons why parents choose formula include its convenience, flexibility and the ability to let your partner help out with feeds.
+Common reasons why parents choose formula include its convenience, flexibility and the ability to let their partner help out with feeds.

-Additionally, if your baby is premature and needs extra calories, is having trouble latching on to the breast or you’re struggling to make enough breast milk, then formula is vital in ensuring your baby gets the daily nutrition they need.
+Additionally, if your baby is premature like my daughter was and needs extra calories, is having trouble latching on to the breast or you’re struggling to make enough breast milk, then formula is vital in ensuring your baby gets the daily nutrition they need.

 Some of these added ingredients can impart a bad taste – that’s why some people complain that added iron can taste “metallic”, while added fat is somewhat “fishy”.